drupalprojects/swfupload/README.txt

         // Add a custom editabe tabledrawer.
         $instance->elements['test'] => array(
-          'class' => 'drag first', // The class for the td 'type' => 'text', // An editable textfield will be added.
+          'class' => 'my-class', // The class for the td.
+          'type' => 'text', // An editable textfield will be added.
 Values will be saved!
           'colspan' => 2, // Colspan for this td
           'title' => t('Description'), // This will be used in the th 'add_separator' => TRUE, // Whether or not to put a separator between the colums in the thead.
+          'contains_progressbar' = TRUE, // Whether or not the progressbar can be put here during upload.
         );
         break;
       case 'move_uploaded_file':